moefh/spork/README.md

 ## Progress

 - Translation phases 1 to 4 (most of preprocessing): mostly done.
 Largest missing piece is properly evaluating conditional expressions for `#if` (will probably have to wait until after language parsing is done).
-Also missing are some directives like `#line` and `#pragma` and some small details in others, like performing macro expansion on `#include` file names.
+Also missing are some directives like `#line` and `#pragma` and some details in others, like search paths on `#include`.

 - Phases 5 and 6 (converting char constants and string literals): about half way done.
 Most escape sequences are handled and string literals are joined.
 Joining wide strings with normal strings is not done, and neither are universal character escapes (`\u` and `\U`).

 - First bit of phase 7 (converting preprocessing tokens to tokens): in progress.
 Keywords, identifiers, inetegers, floats and strings are being converted.
 Missing character constants.

 - The rest of phase 7 (parsing and compilation) and phase 8 (linking): not started.

 ## Name